beeware/toga/docs/reference/api/window.rst

   minimize, maximize or close the window.
 However, the availability of these controls is entirely operating system dependent.

-* Similarly, while Toga provides methods for specifying the size and position of windows, these are ultimately at the discretion of the OS (or window manager).
-For example, depending on users' settings on macOS, new windows may open as tabs instead, and many GTK window managers for Linux may not honor an app's size and position requests.
+* While Toga provides methods for specifying the size and position of windows, these are ultimately at the discretion of the OS (or window manager).
+For example, on macOS, depending on a user's OS-level settings, new windows may open as tabs on the main window; on Linux, some window managers (e.g., tiling window managers) may not honor an app's size and position requests.
+You should avoid making UI design decisions that are dependent on specific size and placement of windows.

 * A mobile application can only have a single window (the :class:`~toga.MainWindow`), and that window cannot be moved, resized, hidden, or made full screen.
 Toga will raise